-CTE S Standar ds and Benchmarks NS 01.0 Identif y careers in the hospitality and tourism industry.
+CTE Standards and Benchmarks National Standards 01.0 Identif y careers in the hospitality and tourism industry.
 The student will be able to: 01.01 List career positions in a variety of hospitality and tourism-related industry components (i.e., ground transportation, cruise, air travel, accommodations, food service, share economy marketing, retail, corporate travel, leisure and recreation travel, conventions and special events, destination marketing organizations, emerging fields and sports venues, etc.).
 10.1.2 01.02 Explain duties and responsibilities for the identified hospitality and tourism positions.
 10.1.1; 10.1.3 01.03 Identify skills and knowledge needed by hospitality and tourism professionals.
 10.1.1; 10.1.3 01.04 Identify requirements for entry and career advancement by industry component in the hospitality and tourism industry.
 10.1.2; 10.1.3 01.05 Identify advantages and disadvantages by industry components working in the hospitality and tourism industry.
 10.1.2; 10.1.5 01.06 Complete a self-assessment and analysis of lifestyle goals and aspirations to evaluate for employment suitability in the hospitality and tourism industry.
-10.1.2; 10.1.5 01.07 10.1.3; 10.1.5 01.08 Develop an understanding of terminology and acronyms used the Hospitality & Tourism industry.
+10.1.2; 10.1.5 01.07 Develop an individualized education and career plan related to the hospitality and tourism industry.
+10.1.3; 10.1.5 01.08 Develop an understanding of terminology and acronyms used the Hospitality & Tourism industry.
 01.09 Understand the differences between international, domestic and local hospitality and tourism.
 01.10 Identify business, professional, student industry associations and available industry certifications.
 01.11 Represent a career in the hospitality & tourism industry by performance or art